Increased CPF salary ceiling to cost businesses about $500 million a year: Tan See Leng

 But, he added, the Government has consistently paid a fair interest rate even during the low interest-rate environment of the last decade, with the Ordinary Account’s 2.5 per cent minimum interest rate exceeding the rate it is pegged to for over 20 years, even during the global financial crisis.

-In response to a similar question from Mr Saktiandi Supaat (Bishan-Toa Payoh GRC), Dr Tan said the interest rate for the Special Account is pegged to the twelve-month average yield of 10-year Singapore Government Securities (SGS) plus 1 per cent, and is reviewed quarterly.
+In response to a similar question from Mr Saktiandi Supaat (Bishan-Toa Payoh GRC), Dr Tan said the interest rate for the Special Account is pegged to the 12-month average yield of 10-year Singapore Government Securities plus 1 per cent, and is reviewed quarterly.

 “This helps to smoothen the short-term market fluctuations on the interest rates,” he said.